Fort Knox for Numbers: How to Lock Cells in Google Sheets

 A: Unfortunately, Google Sheets doesn’t have a built-in feature to hide formulas within locked cells.
 However, there are workarounds like using scripts or converting your formulas to a different format (like text) to make them less readable.
 These methods require some technical knowledge, so a quick web search for specific instructions might be helpful.

-See also A Step-by-Step Guide on How to Change Your Google Background
+See also How to Change Your Instagram Story Background

 Q: What if someone accidentally deletes a locked cell or sheet?